 Works in a large house with 2,000 to 3,000 square feet of attic space.
 Pulls in fresh air and exhausts hot air from the attic.
 A good traditional attic fan to cool the house at night.

-30-inch fan is large and works best only if your house is large enough for it.
+30" fan works best only if your house is large enough for it.

 Easy to install.
 Runs on solar power.
 Pumps out a lot of heat to keep your home cooler in the summer.
 Quiet and easy to clean.
-Also comes in 25W size.
-Includes a thermometer to exhaust as needed.
+Includes a thermostat and humidistat.

-Must have a good southern exposure for best solar operation.
+Must have a good southern exposure for best solar charge.

 Comes assembled.
 Makes a big difference in air quality and temperature for a small amount of money.
 Has several speeds.